UnderminersTeam/UndertaleModTool/UndertaleModTool/ExperimentalScripts/README.md

     * `ImportASM.csx`: Imports assembly data from a folder into your game.
 - `ReloadDeltaruneJSON.csx`: This script adds a F12 hotkey for Deltarune, to reload the JSON language file located externally from the game, while it's running
 - `CheckDecompiler.csx`: This script checks the decompiler accuracy of a game and returns the inaccurately decompiled scripts in the game directory.
+- `UndertaleWithJSONs.csx`: This script JSONifies all Undertale versions with Japanese support, 1.05+.
+Switch languages using F11.
+Reload text for curent language from JSON on command using F12.
+Reloading from JSON may take about 10 seconds.

 ## Credits